BattMoTeam/BattMo/Documentation/JOSS/paper.md

 on the geometry, which is an essential part of the design.

 A challenge for physically based model for battery is the difficulty to calibrate the parameters.
-With an adjoint-based approach, we can effectively calibrate the models from experiments in a reasonable computationtime.
+With an adjoint-based approach, we can effectively calibrate the models from experiments in a reasonable computational time.

 # Functionality overview

-The default and easiest way to send the input parameters for the simulator is by using a json file.
-The json format is a text based format, which means that the file can be read directly by the user and easily modify.
-The keywords used in a BattMo json input file are all specified through a set of Json schema.
+The default and easiest way to send the input parameters for the simulator is by using a JSON file.
+The JSON format is a text based format, which means that the file can be read directly by the user and easily modify.
+The keywords used in a BattMo JSON input file are all specified through a set of JSON schema.

 List of features

-- Standard data input (json based with schema)
+- Standard data input (JSON based with schema)
 - Library of battery format (to be extended)
 - Flexible model design
 - Visualization